 Forms can also be obtained at the East Fishkill Town Hall, area veterinary offices, pet supply stores, or e-mail email@example.com.
 Pre-registration is preferred.
 Goodie bags will be given to all participants.

-This year’s special event will be a talent contest sponsored by Paws of Distinction (pawsofdistinction.net).
+This year’s special event will be a "Sniff and Seek" contest sponsored by Paws of Distinction (pawsofdistinction.net).
 They will provide treats for all participants and prizes for the winners.
 There will be a raffle, pet programs/organizations, and vendors.
-You will be entertained by the great sound of The Chain Gang Band (chaingangband.com), dine on the delicious food of The Chocolate Mousse (chocolatemoussecatering.com) and Benny and Caesar’s Ice Cream!
-An added bonus this year is a temporary dog park with two designated areas for large and small dogs generously donated and constructed by A-1 Fence Company just for our participants for off-leash fun!
+Once again we will be entertained by the great sounds of The Chain Gang Band (chaingangband.com).
+Benny and Caesar's will be offering delicious food and Ice Cream treats!
+Guest s of Honor will enjoy treats donated by Ruff Cuts Dog Salon and Boutique.
 Additionally, the DCSPCA will sponsor pet adoption this year so please tell all your family and friends!
 Special Thanks to Adams Fences for donating a dog park for the day reserved for Mickey's Mile participants.

 We are very fortunate to have the support of these wonderful people and are truly grateful for their generosity...thank you, thank you, thank you!!!!!
 Special thanks to Bill Green, Recreation Director of the Town of East Fishkill.

 "IN LOVE THEY ARE REMEMBERED, IN MEMORY THEY LIVE"